-When occupational noise levels exceed those permissible levels found in OSHA's Table D-2 - Permissible Noise Exposures (below), M.T.
-Laney will attempt to reduce the level of noise by implementing engineering and administrative controls.
-Should these prove infeasible or would create a greater hazard, workers will be required to wear hearing protection personal protective equipment (PPE) with proper noise reduction rating (NRR).
+When occupational noise levels exceed those permissible levels found in OSHA's Table D-2 - Permissible Noise Exposures (below), Laney Companies will attempt to reduce the level of noise by implementing engineering and administrative controls.
+Should these prove infeasible or would create a greater hazard, workers will be required to wear hearing protection with proper noise reduction rating (NRR).
 Depending on the level of noise exposure, workers may have to utilize a combination of controls.